Enterisr/knessetNLP/README.md

 # Knesset NLP Platform

 The Knesset NLP project ingests parliamentary protocols, enriches them with metadata, filters and embeds utterances, and finally exposes a semantic search API over a FAISS vector index.
-This repository contains the end-to-end pipeline as well as the ZeroMQ-based inference service consumed by the client application.
+This repository contains the end-to-end pipeline as well as the ZeroMQ-based inference service consumed by the client application, and the client app.

 ## Pipeline Architecture